kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/machine.md

 * `failureReason` - a string field explaining why a fatal error has occurred, if possible.
 * `failureMessage` - a string field that holds the message contained by the error.

+Note: once any of `failureMessage` or `failureMessage` surface on the machine, they cannot be restored anymore (it is considered a terminal error).
+Also, if the machine is under control of a MachineHealthCheck instance, the machine will be automatically remediated.

 Example:

 ```yaml